All in One Colosseum Tour

 The Third Tier of the Colosseum

 It is from here that you gain access to the upper levels of the Colosseum.
-The third tier, the fourth tier, and the fifth tier.
+The third tier.
 The third tier of the Colosseum has been opened already for 5+ years and.
 Before it was possible to visit this level as a privileged related to the Colosseum underground tickets.

-Now, a separate ticket is necessary to visit, on the one hand, the Colosseum and Arena levels, on the other,
+Now, a separate ticket is necessary to visit, on the one hand, the Colosseum and Arena levels, on the other hand the third, forth and fifth level: the so-called Colosseum Belvedere (the fourth and fifth rings are currently closed for maintenance.)

 The view available to the visitors of the Colosseum Belvedere is already amazing from the third level, as you have a complete overview from the top of the Colosseum lower levels, the arena and even the underground area which is partially uncovered.
 The view of Arch of Constantine from here is particularly suggestive, as you can see the giant triumphal arch right under your eyes at a distance that is just perfect to catch the details ina big picture.
 Take photographs of the Arch of Constantine, the Palatine Hill and the Temple of Venus and Roma from here, and you will have amazing images to take home and show your friends and family.